IliEle/IliEle.github.io/AICodeOfConduct.md

 The author suggests the following:
 -	Explore generative AI tools (ChatGPT, Bard, etc) to better understand their limitations and flaws.
 -	Try out your assignments and exam questions as input and evaluate the output.
 -	Typically, generative AI tools provide a surface coverage of a topic.
 Consider revising marking criteria to refer to quality of analysis, depth of coverage, explanation of workflows and positioning results in the wider context.
-Also,
 -	Consider running tutorial sessions with your students to explore potential applications and limitations of these tools in your areas.
 You can also introduce the AI Code of Conduct and use the working examples as interactive activities for students to assess whether a submission should be referred for academic malpractice and why.
-You can use the annotated example (in section Working example 1) as a model answer.
+You can use the annotated example (in section 'Working example 1') as a model answer.
 -	We are thinking to create a forum to share resources, best practice and examples – let us know if you think would be useful and we can set it up.

 # Acknowledgements